 You need to keep in mind that your home doesn’t exist in isolation, isn’t an island.
 It is also a part of the neighborhood.
 That means that whatever upgrades you make to your home should fit with the character and feel of the neighborhood.

-So, again, the best course is to talk to your Cherokee County before making any upgrades.
+So, again, the best course is to talk to your Atlanta before making any upgrades.
 An experienced agent can guide you in making upgrades that will increase, not decrease, your home value.

 3. Deferred Maintenance and Deteriorating Paint